Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Enter a partial product title (e.g., "Cotton")2.
-Click Search /
+1. Enter a partial product title (e.g., "Cotton")
-    press Enter
+2. Click Search /press Enter

 ### Expected Result

-All products containing the input text in their title are displayedProducts without the partial word are not displayed
+All products containing the input text in their title are displayed Products without the partial word are not displayed

 ------------------------------------------------------------------------